MahmoudFakhry/STTFN-Model/README.md

+## Contacts
+If you have any questions, or struggle with the code, please feel free to contact us at any of the emails below or create a Github Issue, which we will look to resolve.

+Team Members:

+Todd Goldfarb (tcgoldfarb@gmail.com)

+Joseph Balaty (balatyj@oregonstate.edu)

+Jarod Lokrantz (lokrantj@oregonstate.edu)

+Mahmoud Fahkry (fakhryk@oregonstate.edu)

 # Spatiotemporal Temperature Fusion Network & StarFM
 ### Using machine learning to turn unreadable or missing satellite images into usable and rich data.